 Even with the plethora of fertility cycle tracker options in the app store, nothing can replace the guidance, support, and knowledge from someone trained in the method.
-Not to mention, FAM educators can give you feedback on your charts and even identify some basic red flags for your hormonal health.
-They can also grow with you in the understanding of your body as your charts and hormones change throughout the years.
+Best of all, FAM educators can give you feedback on your charts and even identify some basic red flags for your hormonal health.
+They can also grow with you in understanding your body as your charts and hormones change throughout the years.

 The bottom line?
 To make sure your fertility cycle tracker app is compatible with an evidence-based fertility awareness method or method of natural family planning, make sure it: